particle-iot/docs/src/content/tutorials/device-os/led.md

 # Status LED - {{device}}

 You are viewing the Status LED and Device Modes for the **{{device}}**.
-To view the documentation for other devices, use the blue device selector below the Particle logo on the left side of the page.x
+To view the documentation for other devices, use the blue device selector below the Particle logo on the left side of the page.

 ## Standard Modes
 These modes are the typical behaviors you will see from your device on a regular basis.
 They are the light patterns of a healthy device.